 If there’s one fish that the Bays de Noc are known for, it would have to be the walleye.
-Walleye fishing in both Big and Little bay de Noc is nothing short of spectacular at times.
+Walleye fishing in both Big and Little bay de Noc is nothing short of spectacular.
 Over the course of history there have been ups and downs and many changes in the fishery, but through it all, the fish have remained abundant and healthy.
 Let’s take a look at the fishery in both of these awesome bodies of water.

 Little Bay de Noc, with its 30,000 acres of water can best be described as a fish factory, with a D.N.R. estimated population of walleyes around 400,000.
 Thousands of these fish spawn in the Escanaba River, Rapid River, Tacoosh River, and the Whitefish River from mid to late April.
 Each year the Michigan D.N.R. conducts an egg take at the north end of the by near Rapid River.
 These eggs are used for stocking both bays on an alternating year basis, and they are also used for planting inland lakes throughout the state.
 While it used to take a few days to get all the eggs needed, the last few years D.N.R. personnel have been able to reach their quota in one days take, showing us that the population of walleyes is stronger than ever.